-This Unassuming Texan Cocktail Is Sweeping The Nation
+This Unassuming Texan Cocktail Is the Drink of the Summer

 The cocktail is even appearing in cans, sold on retail shelves from the likes of Texas companies like Ranch Rider Spirits, Lone River, and RancH2O.
 Las Vegas is in the game, too, with Texas Ranch Water, which now distributes to 14 states after touring Texas to perfect its recipe.